cunla/fakeredis-py/docs/index.md

-Because this module is attempting to provide the same interface as `redis-py`, the python bindings to redis, a reasonable way to test this to take each unittest and run it against a real redis server. fakeredis and the real redis server should give the same result.
-To run tests against a real redis instance
+Because this module is attempting to provide the same interface as `redis-py`, the python bindings to redis, a reasonable way to test this to take each unittest and run it against a real redis server.
-instead:
+Fakeredis and the real redis server should give the same result.
+To run tests against a real redis instance instead:

 ```bash
 poetry run pytest -m real